 Did you wear the uniform?

-Calling all UB active, reserve, deployed and undeployed military and veteran students, faculty and staff!
+Calling all UB active, reserve, deployed and undeployed military and veteran students, alumni, faculty and staff!

 You contribute to the vibrancy of our campus.
 We provide the services and support that help you reach your full potential.

 The Bob Parsons Veterans Center connects you to the many resources available for military and veteran students at the University of Baltimore and offers support and resources in a military-friendly atmosphere.